raa-zez/100-days-of-code/log.md

 **Thoughts**: I have planned to take this journey by building many projects alongside learning at freecodecamp.

 **Link(s) to work**: [Link to my tweet](https://twitter.com/raa_zez/status/1087409177167712261?s=19)

+### Day 2: January 22, Tuesday

+**Today's Progress**: Like the previous day, today also not much coding.
+Just completed some challenges at freecodecamp.
+But learned more about UI/UX and overall designing.

+**Thoughts**: I have to find a way to code more and sticking to project(s).
+Hope I can do so in forthcoming days.

+**Link(s) to work**: [Link to my tweet](https://twitter.com/raa_zez/status/1087748587889410050?s=19)